Guide to Senate Records: Chapter 18

 18.105 From November 27, 1945, through April 8, 1946, the committee heard nearly one million words of testimony from scientists, engineers, military officials, Cabinet members, and other witnesses in public and executive hearings.
 In executive session, the committee used S. 1717 as its working basis to develop proposals for legislation.
 S. 1717 incorporated many features discussed in the hearings, and the committee's version of the bill became, with relatively minor changes, the Atomic Energy Act of 1946.
 The act created both the Atomic Energy Commission and the Joint Committee on Atomic Energy.

 18.106 The records (15 ft.) consist mainly of letters, telegrams, petitions, and resolutions from private citizens and organizations.
 There is also correspondence with members of the committee, Cabinet officers, and staff personnel.
 There are committee personnel records, transcripts of public hearings, the committee report, copies of the committee monograph Essential Information on Atomic Energy, the committee workbook, staff reports, charts, and various summaries and digests concerning the work of the committee.
 Speeches, press releases, articles, newspaper clippings, and other publications regarding atomic energy also are included.
+The records are described at the series level in the National Archives Catalog.

 18.107 Among the subjects discussed are the testing of atomic weapons at Bikini Atoll, civilian versus military control of atomic energy on the national level, international control of atomic energy to further the cause of world peace, outlawing the use of atomic bombs, peaceful uses of atomic energy, and proposed legislation.